 Rare and Unusual Plant Sale, Mother’s Day, 9:00 – 1:00,

 Neatby Building parking lot, Experimental Farm

 This annual sale is run by the Friends of the Experimental Farm.
 It features a variety of vendors of non-native and native plants.
 You can find native plants at the Beaux Arbres stall, as well as the Ottawa Horticultural Society tables.

 Fletcher Wildlife Garden Plant Sale, 1st Saturday in June, 9:30 am, Fletcher Wildlife Garden

 This well-run, annual plant sale is held at the Fletcher Wildlife Garden, which is located near the Experimental Farm.
 It’s my favourite place to buy native plants; they’re locally native, inexpensive, and grown by the Friends of Fletcher Wildlife Garden.
-Beaux Arbres nursery sells plants there too.
-While these plants are more expensive they are larger and more mature.
+Beaux Arbres Native Plant Nursery and Ferguson Forest Nursery will be there too.

 Before the sale, you can find a list of plants that will be available on the Fletcher Wildlife Garden web site and on the Beaux Arbres Native Plants web site.
 Get there early, even before it opens, for the best selection.
 Knowledgeable volunteers are available to answer questions.